INDA-HR/python_sdk/docs/JobAdToResumesApi.md

 Match Resumes Evidence

 This method provides details about the score of a list of resumes according to the matching with a given job advert.
 The method should be used after the call of [Match Resumes](https://api.inda.ai/hr/docs/v2/#operation/match_resumes__POST) or [Match Resumes from indexed JobAd](https://api.inda.ai/hr/docs/v2/#operation/match_resumes_from_indexed_jobad__POST), on a *ResumeID* or a set of *ResumeID*s returned by one of these methods, in order to obtain the evidence of the matching score.
 The relevant information for the matching evidence is the same described in the [Match Resumes](https://api.inda.ai/hr/docs/v2/#operation/match_resumes__POST) method.
-For each *ResumeID*, the method returns + A global matching score between all the job titles specified in the job advert and the resume job titles + A detail for each job title in the job advert, containing a matching score for this specified job title and a list of entities found in the resumes which are semantically related to the specified job title + A global matching scores between the required skills specified in the job advert and the resume skills + A detail for each required skill in the job advert, containing a matching score for this specified skill and a list of entities found in the resumes which are semantically related to the specified skill + An analogous information for the preferred skills specified in the job advert, if present. + A matching score between the [EQF level](https://en.wikipedia.org/wiki/European_Qualifications_Framework) of the candidate and the required and preferred EQF (if any) + A matching score between the experience of the candidate and the required and preferred experience (if any)  Any *ResumeID* not corresponding to an available resume in the index *indexname* will be ignored.
+For each resume *ID*, the method returns: + a matching score between the [EQF level](https://en.wikipedia.org/wiki/European_Qualifications_Framework) of the candidate and the job advert's required and preferred EQF (if any); + a matching score between the total duration of the candidate's work experiences and the job advert's required and preferred experience durations (if any); + a matching score between the candidate's seniority and the job advert's required and preferred seniorities (if any); + a detail for each skill in the resume, containing the relative matching score with respect to the job advert; + a detail for each job title in the resume, containing the relative matching score with respect to the job advert.
+Each aforementioned matching score has to be considered as an affinity score between job advert's and candidate's data, which contributes to the final [Match Resumes](https://api.inda.ai/hr/docs/v2/#operation/match_resumes__POST) response's <code style='color: #333333; opacity: 0.9'>Score</code>.
+Any *ResumeID* not corresponding to an available resume in the index *indexname* will be ignored.
 Note that the [Match Resumes Evidence from indexed JobAd](https://api.inda.ai/hr/docs/v2/#operation/match_resumes_evidence_from_indexed_jobad__POST), method can be used for a job advert which has been already indexed.

 ### Example